Canyonlands Fast Facts

 - The map above shows the road entrances to both Needles and Island in the Sky.
 There are no roads connecting the two districts.
 A drive of several hours is needed to get between the two.

 - There is actually a fourth district in Canyonlands, a detached area known as Horseshoe Canyon.
 This area is best known for its impressive Native American rock art.

 Canyonlands National Park is located in a fairly remote area of southeastern Utah.
 There are three districts, Island in the Sky, Needles, and Maze, the first two of which see nearly all of the visitation.
 Access to the Island in the Sky District begins off of US191, very near the entrance to Arches National Park.
 The city of Moab is closest to Island in the Sky, while the towns of Blanding and Monticello are closer to the Needles.
 Further directions and maps can be found at Getting to Canyonlands.

 More About Canyonlands

 We have pages on all sorts of things about Canyonlands National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.